neuml/txtai.weaviate/README.md

 # txtai -> weaviate integration example

+*This project has been archived.
+For those interested in a txtai-weaviate integration [check out this repository](https://github.com/weaviate/partner-integration-examples).*

 This repository contains an example [Weaviate](https://github.com/semi-technologies/weaviate) integration with [txtai](https://github.com/neuml/txtai).
 A txtai workflow is used to index and search with Weaviate.

 The following diagram illustrates the architecture.